-MOAA encourages all members with a genuine interest in serving the

-	military community as a member of MOAA’s board of directors to submit an

-	application, which can be found below.
-Once you submit your candidate

-	information on the application form, you will receive instructions by

-	email from the MOAA staff on how to access a secure document sharing

-	portal where you will upload the documentation described below.
-Click a

-	link below for more details on the process:
+MOAA encourages all members with a genuine interest in serving the military community as a member of MOAA’s board of directors to submit an application, which can be found below.
+Once you submit your candidate information on the application form, you will receive instructions by email from the MOAA staff on how to access a secure document sharing portal where you will upload the required documentation described below.
+Click a link below for more details on the process:

 - Required Documentation

 - Board Nominating Committee

 - Other Important Information

 - Service on the Board

 You will be asked to describe your general and special skill qualifications, as well as your in-uniform and post-military professional experience.
 This will help enable the nominating committee determine the 12 nominees who, collectively as a board class, have the best background and experience needed to support the board and its committee structure.

 General qualifications (see No. 1 below) are of upmost importance and will be considered first: All officers on the board need to have the general qualifications described in item 1. below.
 Special skills (see No. 2 below) are desired in only a few of the nominees; nominees are not required to have